Choosing a safe crib

 This design will help reduce the chance of your child’s head, neck and limbs from being trapped in the bunk bed.
 This is especially important for children under six.

 Ensure your top bunk bed has guard rails on all four sides, even if the bed is placed against a wall.

 A fall from the top bunk is the most common bunk–bed injury.
-Children who fall from the top bunk are two times more likely to be admitted to the hospital than children who fall from the lower bunk.
+Children who fall from the top bunk are twice as likely to be admitted to the hospital than children who fall from the lower bunk.